 A Little About Me...

-When I was a kid, I found a book of photographs taken by Lewis Hine, pictures that vividly documented turn of the century child labor.
+When I was a maybe 12 or 13, I found a book of photographs taken by Lewis Hine, the pictures vividly documented turn of the century child labor.
 Not only were they visually compelling and starkly beautiful, they had a massively profound effect on social thinking at the time.

 Right then, I knew exactly what I wanted to be and now, some years later, with my own two kids in full time education, I have the time to pursue my first love.